The flagship RYDA Program is delivered each year to over 50,000 senior high school students from more than 650 participating schools.

-RYDA focusses on cognition development, building and increasing social competency and resilience.
-Facilitators work with students to develop and practise personalised strategies and life skills to motivate low risk behaviour and help them respond positively to challenges on the road, both as drivers and highly influential passengers.
+RYDA focuses on cognition development, building and increasing social competency and resilience and motivating low risk behaviour.
+Facilitators work with students to develop and practise personalised strategies and life skills which will help them respond positively to challenges on the road, both as drivers and highly influential passengers.

 RYDA is an essential road safety platform for young drivers and their passengers – it doesn’t come from driving lessons, books or the school classroom.
 However, RYDA does support school curricula, giving teachers an important toolbox of additional resources and allowing them to harness the motivation and competencies taken from the RYDA day to enhance their classroom curriculum based lessons.

 Now is the time to equip young people with the tools and knowledge they need to stay safe on the road.